hlship/cli-tools/README.md

 and collect meta-data from all the namespaces and command functions.
 Thanks to Babashka, this is extremely fast, but is made faster using caching.

-`dispatch` builds a cache based on the contents of the classpath (and the options passed to it); it can then load the data it needs to operate from the cache if present.
+`dispatch` builds a cache based on the options passed to it, and the contents of the classpath; it can then load the data it needs to operate from the cache if present.

 When executing from the cache, `dispatch` will ultimately load only a single command namespace, to invoke the single